swiftlang/swift-evolution/proposals/nnnn-actors.md

   * Narrow the proposal down to only support re-entrant actors.
 Capture several potential non-reentrant designs in the Alternatives Considered as possible future extensions.
   * Replaced `@actorIndependent` attribute with a `nonisolated` modifier, which follows the approach of `nonmutating` and ties in better with the "actor isolation" terminology (thank you to Xiaodi Wu for the suggestion).
   * Replaced "queue" terminology with the more traditional "mailbox" terminology, to try to help alleviate confusion with Dispatch queues.
-  * Introduced "cross-actor reference" terminology and the requirement that cross-actor references always traffic in `ConcurrentValue` types.
+  * Introduced "cross-actor reference" terminology and the requirement that cross-actor references always traffic in `Sendable` types.
   * Reference `@concurrent` function types from their separate proposal.
   * Moved Objective-C interoperability into its own section.
   * Clarify the "class-like" behaviors of actor types, such as satisfying an `AnyObject` conformance.